The Myth of “Cheap Hearing Aids”: What You’re Really Paying For

 Here’s what you miss out on when you choose a so-called “cheap” solution:

-1. No Professional Hearing Screening
+1. No Professional Hearing Evaluation

 2. No Custom Fit or Personalization